Court gave shock to opposition: PM Modi on Supreme Court observation over plea | Law-Order

 On January 15, Modi had virtually flagged off the Vande Bharat train service between Secunderabad and the port city of Visakhapatnam in AP, which was the first such service connecting the two Telugu-speaking states.

-Modi said the new Vande Bharat train service, which was flagged off from Secunderabad to Tirupati, links the city of the temple of Goddess Bhagya Lakshmi (Hyderabad) with the abode of Lord Sri Venkateswara in Tirupati.
+Modi said the new Vande Bharat train service links the city of the temple of Goddess Bhagya Lakshmi (Hyderabad) with the abode of Lord Sri Venkateswara in Tirupati.

 India's symbol of pride on rail tracks, the Vande Bharat is connecting technology and tourism across the nation, he said.